Frank Broadbent

 Francis George Broadbent (1909, Fulham, London – 13 January 1983, Wandsworth, London) was a 20th-century English architect known for his work in designing churches and schools for the Roman Catholic Church.

 Career

 Broadbent was a partner in the architectural firm Goodhart-Rendel Broadbent & Curtis in the 1950s and 1960s and took over the practice when Harry Stuart Goodhart-Rendel died.
 Subsequently, he became senior partner in Broadbent Hastings Reid & New, retiring in 1980.

 Works

 Broadbent completed the restoration work on Prinknash Abbey, which had been started by Goodhart-Rendel in 1939.
-He also restored Tyburn convent (1962).
+He also restored the Tyburn convent (1962).
 He worked, from 1959 to 1960, with Goodhart-Rendel on the design and construction of St Martin and St Ninian Catholic Church in Whithorn, Wigtownshire, Scotland.